Ter Stegen’s saves put Barça past Sociedad in Super Cup

 The German goalkeeper also made two superb saves in the final minutes of extra time, stretching to stop two goal-bound strikes by substitute Adnan Januzaj.

+“This is what I am always looking for, to play at 100 percent,” Ter Stegen said.
+“I am very happy and proud of the team for the huge effort we made, and I think we deserved the victory.”

-Frenkie de Jong and Antoine Griezmann missed their penalties for Barcelona, forcing Ter Stegen to keep his team in the shootout before Puig’s decisive effort.
+Frenkie de Jong and Antoine Griezmann missed their penalties for Barcelona, which had started strong thanks to Ter Stegen’s initial saves in the shootout, before Puig clinched the win with his decisive effort.
 Ousmane Dembele and Miralem Pjanic also converted theirs for the Catalan club.

-De Jong put Barcelona ahead with a skillful header in the 39th.
+De Jong put Barcelona ahead with a skillful header in the 39th minute of a highly entertaining contest between two of the most attractive and talented attacks in Spain.

 Oyarzabal equalized from the spot after De Jong used his arm to cut off a pass in the area in the 51st.
+But when the Spain striker went back to the spot in the shootout, Ter Stegen held his ground until smothering his effort, ending Oyarzabal’s streak of 16 converted spot kicks in a row.

+“Anyone who likes football, enjoyed this match,” Sociedad coach Imanol Alguacil said.
+“There are some losses that hurt but that help your grow, especially for a young team like ours.
+Soccer sometimes owes you one, and now I think we have one coming back.”

+Puig, who has struggled to get playing time since the arrival of Barcelona coach Ronald Koeman last summer, went on at the start of extra time.

 Messi watched the match from the stands in the intense cold at Córdoba’s Nuevo Arcángel Stadium.
 He had been substituted early in Barcelona’s 4-0 win at Granada on Saturday.
 He also missed a 1-1 draw with Eibar two weeks ago due to a right ankle problem.